Time in Advance: "Winthrop Was Stubborn"

-Each of them is forced to confront the part of the future they find the most distasteful.
-The first, an elderly lady, has to meet with Winthrop and plead with him to release them by returning.
-The scientist has to attend the great computer to seek advice on the situation, which he finds morally objectionable.
-In any case, the computer tells him to simply return to the others, as the story concludes with a twist.

 Reception

-Anthony Boucher received the collection enthusiastically, describing the two novellas included as "models absolute of extrapolative with and insight" while finding the shorter stories "of almost comparable quality."
+Anthony Boucher received the collection enthusiastically, describing the two novellas included as "models absolute of extrapolative wit and insight" while finding the shorter stories "of almost comparable quality."

 Adaptations

 The story "Time in Advance" was adapted in 1965 by Paul Erickson as one of twelve episodes of the first series of BBC anthology series Out of the Unknown.
 The episode survives, and has been released on DVD.